Raksha Bandhan (film): Development

 The film was officially announced on 3 August 2020 to mark the occasion of Raksha Bandhan.
-Akshay Kumar stated that it is the quickest film he has signed in his career, and dedicated the film to his sister Alka Hiranandani who also serves as co-producer.Originally this film is scheduled to release on 13 December 2021.
+Akshay Kumar stated that it is the quickest film he has signed in his career, and dedicated the film to his sister Alka Hiranandani who also serves as co-producer.
+Originally this film was scheduled to release on 13 December 2021.

 Filming

 Principal photography for the film commenced on 23 January 2021.
+In April 2021, K.U Mohanan replaced Anshuman Mahaley as a Cinematographer due to scheduling conflicts.
 First schedule ended in July 2021 at Mumbai.
-The film was wrapped up in Delhi on December 2021.
+The film was wrapped up in Delhi in December 2021.

 Music

 The songs were composed by Himesh Reshammiya while film score was composed and produced by Ishaan Chhabra.
 Irshad Kamil has written the lyrics.

 The first song of the album "Tere Sath Hoon Main", sung by Nihal Tauro was released on 29 June 2022.

 The second song "Kangan Ruby", sung by Reshammiya himself was released on 6 July 2022.
 The third song titled "Done Kar Do", sung by Navraj Hans was released on 18 July 2022 and it was the first song from an Indian film to have an international release, being launched in the UK.
 The fourth song "Dhaagon Se Baandhaa", sung by Shreya Ghoshal and Arijit Singh was released on 28 July 2022.